balasiddhartha-t/raspberrycontroller/Readme.md

 TODO:
-1. Need to update the response status of the recording API when invoked
-2. Get the PINS from the config.
-3. Get the live feed into UI from the camera
+1. Get the live feed into UI from the camera